Home » Blog » Six Weeks Saying “No!” to New Craft Supplies

 How about you?
 Has your stash outgrown your crafting area?
 Are you overwhelmed with the clutter?

 I can’t promise an easy road.
-It hasn’t been quite a week for me and I know there’s a long way to go.
-But at the same time, it’s been a little freeing.
+Personally I have a long way to go in changing the way I think about things and getting back on track.
+At the same time, it’s been a little freeing.
 I’ve already been more productive in a lot of ways.
 It’s something to think about..

 Thanks so much for listening to what’s been on my heart.